 If you're just jumping into the game, odds are you won't win.
 Your odds of consistently beating the market are about the same as those of consistently letting the market beat you.
 Of course, we'd all like to think we're in that special 10%, but with your retirement at stake, isn't a little honesty in order?

 One option is to find someone in that 10% -- a proven top-deciler -- and keep him or her on a short leash.
 If you either (a) don't have the time, effort, skill, or inclination to beat the market, or (b) don't know anyone who does, I highly recommend you take a look at Tom Gardner.

 Cheating off Tom makes all kinds of sense for the "bottom 90%" of us.
-Since he launched his Motley Fool Hidden Gems newsletter service in July 2003, Tom's picks have returned 47% -- a mind-blowing 26 percentage points above the S&P 500.
+Since he launched his Motley Fool Hidden Gems newsletter service in July 2003, the picks have returned 48% -- a mind-blowing 27 percentage points above the S&P 500.
 If you like those odds, Tom is offering a no-obligation, 30-day free trial to Hidden Gems, full privileges included -- simply click right here to learn more.

-This commentary was originally published on Jan.
+This article was originally published on Jan.
 14, 2005.
 It has been updated.

 James Early owns none of the stocks mentioned in this article.
-CNET is a Rule Breakers pick. eBay is a Stock Advisor recommendation.
-The Motley Fool has adisclosure policy.
+Time Warner and Yahoo! are Motley Fool Stock Advisor selections.
+Vodafone and Symantec are Motley Fool Inside Value recommendations.
+The Motley Fool has a disclosure policy.